 This interface is included in modules that transmit data, and is used to manage clock compensation.
 Whenever the do\cc port is driven High, the core stops the flow of data and flow control messages, then sends clock compensation sequences.
 For modules with UFC and NFC, the warn\cc port prevents UFC messages and clock compensation (CC) sequences from colliding.
-Each Aurora 8B/10B core is accompanied by a clock compensation management module that is used to drive the clock compensation interface in accordance with the Aurora 8B/10B Protocol Specification v2.2 (SP002) [Ref 3].
-When the same physical clock is used on both sides of the channel, warn\cc and do\cc should be tied Low.
+Each Aurora 8B/10B core is accompanied by a clock compensation management module that is used to drive the clock compensation interface in accordance with the Aurora 8B/10B Protocol Specification v2.2 (SP002) [Ref 4].
+When the same physical clock is used on both sides of the channel, warn\cc and do\cc should be tied Low and there is no need to implement clock compensation.
+See Hot-Plug Logic in Chapter 4 for the implication of disabling clock compensation interface.

-Table 2-16 describes the function of the clock compensation interface ports.
+Table 2-17 describes the function of the clock compensation interface ports.

-Table 2-16: Clock Compensation I/O Ports
+Table 2-17: Clock Compensation I/O Ports